 § 276-10 Zoning Map.

 The boundaries of the zoning districts and the areas established for redevelopment are designated on the map entitled "Zoning Map, April 2013," which accompanies and is made a part of this chapter.[1]
-Additionally, the maps entitled "Flood Hazard Areas" and "Wetlands," each dated March 1986, are hereby made part of this chapter for the purpose of administering the land use control measures of this chapter; provided, however, that the Planning Board or Zoning Board of Adjustment, as the case may be, may consider other sources of information presented by the applicant to more definitively define the location and extent of the critical areas on any lot or tract at the time of subdivision and/or site plan review.
+Additionally, the maps entitled "Flood Hazard Areas" and "Wetlands," each dated March 1986, are hereby made part of this chapter for the purpose of administering the land use control measures of this chapter; provided, however, that the Planning Board, may consider other sources of information presented by the applicant to more definitively define the location and extent of the critical areas on any lot or tract at the time of subdivision and/or site plan review.

 § 276-11 Interpretation of boundaries.